 W.S.
-Campbell constructed a four-room cottage with an attic on this site in 1867.
+Campbell constructed а four-room cottage with an attic on this site in 1867.
 This was extended by Edwin R. Mackenzie in 1889, sold to Frederick A. Elgood a dental surgeon in 1925, then to Malcolm H. Pike who added a mansard roof to the upper storey.
 In 1985 attempts were made to return the dwelling to its original form and in 1990 it was leased to the University of Technology, as the Vice Chancellor's residence.
+The property was purchased by a private buyer in 2002 for residential use.